 To make the pastry, pulse the flour, sugar, and salt together in a food processor.
 Add the butter and pulse until the dough resembles cornmeal.
 Add the egg yolk and 2 tablespoons ice water and pulse again until the dough pulls together.
 Wrap the dough in plastic wrap and let it rest in the refrigerator for 30 minutes

-Roll the dough out on a lightly floured surface into a 12-inch circle.
-Roll the dough up onto the pin and lay it inside a 10-inch tart pan with a removable bottom.
+Roll the dough out on a lightly floured surface.
+I used a rectangular tart pan or use 10-inch round tart pan with a removable bottom.
+Roll the dough up onto the pin and lay it inside.
 Press the dough into the edges of the pan and fold the excess dough inside to reinforce the rim.
 Cover the tart pan with plastic wrap and put it into the refrigerator for another 30 minutes to rest.

 To bake the shell, heat the oven to 350 degrees F.